CVarisco/CLog.js/README.md

 ## How to install

-Download from Bower or directly on GitHub.
+Download from Bower or npm.
 ```

+npm install clog_js
 bower install clog

 ```

 ## How to use CLog.